open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 any logs from Kubernetes.

 The Filelog Receiver is composed of Operators that are chained together to process a log.
-Each Operator performs a simple responsibility, such as parsing a timestamp or JSON.
+Each Operator performs a responsibility, such as parsing a timestamp or JSON.
 Configuring a Filelog Receiver is not trivial.
 If you're using the [OpenTelemetry Collector Helm chart](../../helm/collector/) you can use the [`logsCollection` preset](../../helm/collector/#logs-collection-preset)